Parent Buddy Network

 Mat leave details: For our first child, I took 9 months mat leave and for our second, 6 months.
 Both times I returned to full-time work in the same role as before.

-I am a Senior Lecturer in the School of Law.
+I am a Professor in the School of Law.
 My research focuses on trade union law and the history and theory of labour law and industrial relations.
 I am currently interested in the question of appropriate methodologies for the study of labour law and labour markets.
 I have degrees from the London School of Economics, the Humboldt University in Berlin, and the University of Edinburgh.
 In 2010-11, I was an AHRC Early Career Research Fellow and a MacCormick Fellow at the University of Edinburgh.

 Dr Catherine M. Lido, Education Researcher